Jean II Le Maingre: Biography

 In 1390, while the Truce of Leulinghem had temporarily interrupted the war with England, Boucicaut and two other French knights set up the tournament of Saint-Inglevert, where he jousted, along with his two comrades, against redoubtable English knights, unhorsing three of his 18 opponents.
 The next year he travelled to Prussia for a third time.
-Because of his great service in the war against the heathens in Livonia and Prussia, he was named Marshal of France on 25 December 1391 by Charles VI at the cathedral of St. Martin in Tours.
+Because of his great service in the war against the heathens in Livonia and Prussia, he was named Marshal of France on 25 December 1391 by King Charles VI at the Cathedral of St. Martin in Tours.

+In 1393, Boucicaut married Antoinette of Turenne, the only daughter and heir of Viscount Raymond VIII of Turenne, a powerful Provençal noble and papal captain.

 In 1396, he took part in the joint French-Hungarian crusade against the Ottoman Empire, which suffered a heavy defeat on September 28 at the Battle of Nicopolis.
-He was taken hostage by the Ottoman sultan Bayezid I, but, unlike many of his companions, escaped execution and was eventually ransomed.
-According to one source, he was only saved because his companion, John the Fearless, son of Philip the Bold and future Duke of Burgundy, "begged the sultan to spare his good friend."
+He was taken hostage by the Ottoman Sultan Bayezid I, but, unlike many of his companions, escaped execution and was eventually ransomed.
+According to one source, he was only saved because his companion, commander John the Fearless, Count of Nevers, son of Duke Philip the Bold and future Duke of Burgundy, "begged the sultan to spare his good friend."
 In 1399, he founded the Emprise de l'Escu vert à la Dame Blanche, a chivalric order inspired by the ideal of courtly love: "one might have supposed him cured of all chivalrous delusions after the catastrophe of Nicopolis", remarked Huizinga.

-In the same year, he was sent with six ships carrying 1,200 men to assist Byzantine emperor Manuel II Palaeologus against the Ottomans, who were besieging Constantinople.
+In the same year, he was sent with six ships carrying 1,200 men to assist Byzantine emperor Manuel II Palaiologos against the Ottomans, who were besieging Constantinople.

 Jean II Le Meingre, also named Boucicaut.
-Portrait commissioned by Louis Philippe I for the Historical Museum of Versailles in 1843.
+Portrait commissioned by King of the French Louis Philippe I for the Historical Museum of Versailles in 1843.